ekuvardin/Solution-template/README.md

               chk  - max count of Integer elements that can we read from array ct   - max count of chunks.
 So then total array will consists from chk * ct elements pl   - max size of threads taking part in sorting inpf - name of input file.
-So you can use main.sortBigFile.Generator to get big file resf - name of final result file pm   - use parallel merge.
+So you can use main.Generator to get big file resf - name of final result file pm   - use parallel merge.
 Available values true/false